By Swarnendu Biswas

 Her sense of style extends to her dynamic personality too.
-In fact, when you meet Ritu Beri, you cannot help admiring her innate sense of style, irrespective of whether she is dressed in a pair of casual jeans and t-shirt or in a designer wear.
+In fact, when you meet Ritu Beri, you cannot help admiring her innate sense of style, irrespective of whether she is dressed in a pair of casual jeans and a t-shirt or in designer wear.

 Ritu is extremely elated over the fact that Indian fashion has come of age in the international fashion arena.
 “These days, India’s fashion is spotted on the fashionable ramps of the world and is a huge source of inspiration,” opines Ritu, omitting to mention her immense contribution in giving Indian fashion industry global recognition.

 However, she doesn’t need to, for the prominence of her works, like her ravishing beauty, speaks for itself.
 If Indian fashion has gained international recognition in the present decade, with so many of our designers showcasing their creations abroad, then the credit for this must go to fashion diva, Ritu Beri, who was the first to give Indian fashion industry global acceptance.

 The first Indian fashion designer to showcase her creations on the catwalks of Paris, and the first Asian designer to lead renowned French fashion house, Scherrer, Ritu can be credited for giving the connoisseurs and creators of fashion in the West the glimpse of the style of a fast evolving modern nation, which is still seen often through a mystical perception.

 She showed the West that the so-called land of sadhus and snake charmers can also produce a creator who can match the best designers in the West, and easily dress their most powerful and trendiest celebrities.